interledger/testnet/.github/contributing.md

 #### Testing

-[Jest](https://jestjs.io/) is used for testing.
+[Jest](https://jestjs.io/) is used for unit and integration testing.

-Jest config at the root is intended to be a base config that should be extended by each package to suit the package's testing requirements.
+[Playwright](https://playwright.dev/) is used for end-to-end testing.

 #### Language